YPAndrew0907/YPAndrew0907/README.md

 > "Code, innovate, and learn."

 - 🔭 Researching machine learning, data science, and robotics algorithms.
-- 🌱 Computer Science & Mathematics major with a passion for computational efficiency and optimization.
+- 🌱 Computer Science undergraduate with a minor in Mathematics and a second minor in Music.
-- 🎓 Aspiring Ph.D. candidate focused on advanced algorithmic solutions.
+- 🎓 Exploring computational efficiency, optimization, and creative intersections with music technology.

 ## 💻 Tech Stack